KragleStudios/Nexus/README.md

 Check out the [Trello board](https://trello.com/b/wbk8IHDl/nexus) if you want to contribute.

-A huge big ass map where users dick around, drive/race/dm/rp/whatever Players create events (climb,race,FFA dm,team dm,whatever) where people join using a menu or get to the event location events happen at the same server and map, but different layer where other players (other events/main world) are not visible or collide and event objects cannot be seen between layers (checkpoints, entities, whatever)
+A huge map where users play around, drive/race/dm/rp/etc Players create events where people join using a menu or get to the event location events happen at the same server and map, but different layer where other players (other events/main world) are not visible or collide and event objects cannot be seen between layers (checkpoints, entities, etc)

 Let's take a race event for example